 Customers shopping with Amazon across Europe – and whose orders are shipped from Amazon’s European fulfillment centers – will no longer receive items packed with plastic air pillows.
 This includes items sold directly by Amazon, and by third-party selling partners who ship their products using Fulfillment by Amazon (FBA).
 Instead of plastic air pillows, items will be packed with 100% recycled and 100% recyclable packing paper, known as dunnage, which is designed to prevent movement within boxes and keep items safe.

 This is the latest step by Amazon to reduce single-use plastic packaging, following the move from single-use plastic delivery bags for Amazon-fulfilled deliveries to paper bags and cardboard envelopes across Europe.

-“Packaging that is easy to recycle is important to customers and important to us,” said Olivier Pellegrini, Director of Customer Delivery Experience, Amazon.
+“Packaging that is easy to recycle is important to customers and important to us,” said Olivier Pellegrini, Director of Customer Delivery Excellence, Amazon.
 “Ending the use of plastic air pillows is just another step towards packaging that can easily be added to our customers’ household recycling.”

 From cardboard boxes to flexible bags, Amazon is working to improve the sustainability of its packaging.
 The company matches packaging size to products to use less material overall, and increases the amount of recycled content that goes into making them.